garrandall/popular-music-data/tracks/steam-peter-gabriel.md

 Help me yeah
 Ready to steam out the log jam
 Stir crazy from the freezer to the boil
-Water's bubbling, it's b..b..b..bubbling bubbling like it's coming to a boil
+Water's bubbling, it's b...b...b...bubbling bubbling like it's coming to a boil
 Give me steam, lady
 Give me steam around me now
-Aah coming alive
+Ah coming alive
 Said give me some steam